UD-S24-CISC181/cisc181-ta-intro/webez-guide.md

 ## HTML
 HTML stands for HyperText Markup Language.
 This is how we display web pages.
+> *Note: Some of the HTML won't display on GitHub.
+The code is there!
+Clone this repo, and use your IDE's md preview feature if you'd like to see it.*

 ### Tags
 Page elements are all defined using tags: